lpkoh/TDICovidProject/Readme.md

 Fact check false.
 Trump never called Corona virus a hoax.
 ```
 As can be seen, the scraper works, as the tweets are city specific.

+### US city level demographic data
+We use the US census dataset "County Population by Characteristics: 2010-2018" to obtain demographic features, "Local Area Personal Income, 2018" to obtain income features, "Unemployment, and Median Household Income" to obtain unemployment data, and "Education" to obtain Education data.
+This is on county level, but we will map each county to the county seat to make the data city level.
+This is also a baseline, we can consider more datasets in the future.

+The datasets can be found under "DemograhicData" folder.

+### Case data

+### Approach to working with inpu